In This Guide

 Monitoring

-SageMaker Model Monitor watches live traffic for data drift, model quality degradation, and bias.
-When the model starts performing differently than at training time, you get an alert.
+Model Monitor watches live traffic for data drift, model quality degradation, and bias.
+Alerts when performance degrades from training baseline.

-SageMaker JumpStart deserves special mention because it is where the SageMaker/Bedrock confusion intensifies.
-JumpStart is a hub of pre-trained models — including Llama 3, Mistral, Falcon, Stable Diffusion, and dozens of others — that you can deploy to a SageMaker endpoint with one click.
+SageMaker JumpStart deserves special mention: it is a hub of pre-trained models — including Llama 3, Mistral, Falcon, Stable Diffusion, and dozens of others — that you can deploy to a SageMaker endpoint with one click.
 Unlike Bedrock, JumpStart gives you the actual model weights running on compute that you control.
 This matters when you need data sovereignty, custom inference logic, or want to fine-tune on proprietary data before deployment.

 What Amazon Bedrock Actually Does

-The models available on Bedrock as of 2026 include:
+The models available on Bedrock as of 2026:

 - Anthropic Claude — Claude 3.5 Sonnet, Claude 3.5 Haiku, Claude 3 Opus.
-The most capable models on the platform for reasoning, coding, and long-context tasks.
+Most capable for reasoning, coding, and long-context tasks.

-- Amazon Titan — Amazon's own models: Titan Text, Titan Embeddings, Titan Image Generator.
-Solid for embeddings and basic generation tasks.
+- Amazon Titan — Titan Text, Titan Embeddings, Titan Image Generator.
+Solid for embeddings and basic generation.

-- Cohere Command — Command R and Command R+, well-suited for RAG and enterprise search use cases.
+- Cohere Command — Command R and Command R+, well-suited for RAG and enterprise search.

-- Bedrock Knowledge Bases — Managed RAG (Retrieval-Augmented Generation).
-You point Bedrock at your S3 bucket or data source, it chunks and embeds your documents, stores them in a managed vector store, and handles the retrieval logic at inference time.
+- Knowledge Bases — Managed RAG.
+Point Bedrock at your S3 bucket; it chunks, embeds, stores in a vector store, and handles retrieval at inference time.
 No vector database to manage.

-- Bedrock Agents — Managed agentic workflows.
-You define tools (Lambda functions, APIs, knowledge bases) and Bedrock handles the multi-step reasoning loop — the agent decides which tools to call, in what order, to complete a goal.
+- Agents — Managed agentic workflows.
+You define tools (Lambda functions, APIs, KBs); Bedrock handles the reasoning loop, tool calls, and state management.

-- Bedrock Guardrails — Content filtering, PII detection, and topic avoidance policies that sit in front of any Bedrock model without requiring you to write custom validation logic.
+- Guardrails — Content filtering, PII detection, and topic avoidance policies that sit in front of any Bedrock model.

-- Custom Model Import — Import your own fine-tuned model weights into Bedrock's managed inference infrastructure, combining SageMaker training with Bedrock deployment.
+- Custom Model Import — Import your own fine-tuned model weights into Bedrock's managed inference infrastructure.

 Side-by-Side Comparison